benjamincrozat/legacy-blog/posts/1-what-is-laravel.md

 Even better: you can [get $100 of credit for 60 days](https://m.do.co/c/58bbdf89fc72) to try it!

 Once you get your hosting, I highly recommend using [Laravel Forge](https://forge.laravel.com), which plugs into DigitalOcean and sets up your server for you while also making it super optimized for running Laravel applications.

-Or, if you want automated scalability, you may want to try [Laravel Vapor](https://vapor.laravel.com), a serverless deployment platform for Laravel applications that uses Amazon Web Services.